View Details Explore Now →

 Sponsored Advertisement

 In the English context, understanding the nuances of trust law, inheritance tax regulations, and the role of regulatory bodies like the Financial Conduct Authority (FCA) is paramount.
-A properly structured trust-owned life insurance policy can provide significant tax advantages and ensure that the policy proceeds are distributed according to the settlor's wishes, free from the delays and complexities often associated with probate.
+A properly structured trust-owned life insurance Policy can provide significant tax advantages and ensure that the policy proceeds are distributed according to the settlor's wishes, free from the delays and complexities often associated with probate.

 This guide will delve into the intricacies of trust-owned life insurance in England, exploring its benefits, potential drawbacks, and the key considerations for implementing such a strategy effectively.
 We'll examine the relevant legal and regulatory landscape, including the Inheritance Tax Act 1984 and the Trustee Act 2000, and provide practical insights to help you navigate this complex area of financial planning.
 The information provided is intended as a general overview and should not be construed as financial or legal advice.
 Consulting with qualified professionals is essential before making any decisions about trust-owned life insurance.